karra-ormsby/Work-Day-Scheduler/README.md

 As the user input is saved into local storage the user can feel free to reload the page and have the confidence that their inout will persist (as long as they continue to use the same web browser).

+There is a button, just below the currestn

 ##Credits

 Starter code provided by Monash Bootcamp (https://git.bootcampcontent.com/Monash-University/MONU-VIRT-FSF-PT-02-2023-U-LOLC/-/tree/main/Week-05/02-Challenge)